rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 - _Geometry:_ The vertex locations
 - _Topology:_ How vertices are connected (i.e. the edges and faces)

-The simplest storage option for mesh datastructures is to simply store them in a **indexed face set:**
+The simplest storage option for mesh datastructures is to simply store them in an **indexed face set:**

 ![](./Figures/VisComp_Fig10-6.PNG)

 ### 4.2.6 Surface Normals

-We can describe the power of a (light) beam in terms of it's **irradiance,** i.e. the enery per time, per area, or:
+We can describe the power of a (light) beam in terms of its **irradiance,** i.e. the energy per time, per area, or:

 $$
 E = \frac{\Phi}{A},